Case Name : Arjun Panditrao Khotkar vs Kailash Kushanrao Gorantyal

 The deeming fiction in Evidence - Section 65B which makes the information in the electronic record a document admissible only if the further conditions are satisfied as to both the information and the computer in question (Para 30) Evidence - Section 65B differentiates between (Para 31) original document, which would be the original electronic record in the computer in which the original information is first stored, and the computer output containing such information which may be treated as evidence of the contents of the original document.

 The requisite certificate under [Evidence - Section 65B] is unnecessary if the original document itself is proved (Para 32).
-This can be done by the owner of a laptop computer, computer tablet, mobile phone stepping into the witness box and proving that the connected device on which the original information is first stored
+This can be done by the owner of a laptop computer, computer tablet, mobile phone stepping into the witness box and proving that the connected device on which the original information is first stored (Para 59)

 Refer also: Bansilal Agarwalla vs State of Bihar (1962) 1 SCR 33 at para 3 “Any one” can be interpreted as “everyone” and there is no question of violation of Constitution - Article 14